selsamman/proxily/README.md

     );
 }
 ```
-Proxily will track references to your observable state that occur during the render (counter.value) and re-render the component when they change.
+Proxily will track references to your observable state that occur during the render (counter.value) and re-render the component values change.

 ### How does it work?

-Although you don't need to know all of the details Proxily performs it's magic using ES6 proxies.  makeObservable creates a proxy for the highest level object in your state.
-Then as you reference further into your state object heirarchy, Proxily will replace references to deeper objects with references to a proxy for the referenced object.
-This way you don't need to annotate all of the objects as proxily will "discover" the relationships as you reference the heirarchy.
+Although you don't need to know all the details, Proxily performs its magic using ES6 proxies.  **makeObservable** creates a proxy for an object.
+Then when you use that proxy to reference further into your state object hierarchy, Proxily will replace references to deeper objects with references to a proxy.
+You entire state will end up being proxied as you reference it.

+As this happens the shape of your state is noted such that you don'e need to annotate relationships.
 The proxies will notify any components that contain **useObserverables** when properties they reference change.
-Other parts of your application outside of components may also observe changes to your state.
+The relationship information is used to ensure that parent components are also notified when child data changes as is the case for the immutable pattern.
+Other parts of your application outside of components may also make and observe changes to your state.

-Because it's use of ES6 Proxily does not support Internet Explorer and requires 0.69 of React-Native.
+Because of it's use of ES6, Proxily does not support Internet Explorer and requires 0.69 or higher of React-Native.
 Proxily is written in Typescript and targets ES6.
-Therefore, you might as well target ES6 in your applications that use ES6.
+Therefore, it is advisable to target ES6 in your applications that use ES6.
 This results in far less transpilation and makes debugging easier.

 ## Function Binding
 The first example demonstrated that you change your state directly in your component.
 Just because you **can** do so does not mean that you **should** do so.
 Best practices are to keep logic separate from the component.
 One option is in the state itself by including an increment function